-There is a policy for a minimum average requirement of 15 hours / week in the foundation and first years of the programme and 12 hours / week contact time over the course of the full undergraduate programme.
+There is a policy for a minimum average requirement of 15 hours / week in the foundation and first stages of the ful-time undergraduate programme.
 This contact time encompasses a range of face: face activities as described below.
 In addition a range of other learning activities will be embedded within the programme which, together with the contact time, will enable learning outcomes to be achieved and demonstrated.